hikmetdag/booking-by-react/README.md

 # React Module Project :MuneTravel.com

-This app works similiar to Booking.com, user can see the hotel options in cities of Netherland.At this moment, tere are hotel information of only 3 cities which are Amsterdam,Rotterdam and Zwolle.
+This app works similiar to Booking.com, user can see the hotel options in cities of Netherland.At this moment, there are hotel information of only 3 cities which are Amsterdam,Rotterdam and Zwolle.

 # Built with